 #SaggyBoobsMatter: This Movement Encourages Women To Love Their Saggy Boobs

 Beauty standards are being flipped on their axis.
 Black women are the headhunters of the beauty revolution, reminding us all of our beauty that exists despite the patriarchal ideas that have shaped the standards for so long.
-Breasts are synonymous to woman, but their beauty and desirability is often minimized when they are not the right shape, the ideal size, or the appropriate amount of perkiness.
+Breasts are synonymous with woman, but their beauty and desirability are often minimized when they are not the right shape, the ideal size, or the appropriate amount of perkiness.
 Newsflash: saggy boobs matter.

 Chidera Eggerue, also known as The Slumflower, is pushing the agenda of self-love even more forward by embracing and loving her own body just as it is.
 Chidera is a 23-year-old award-winning British blogger whose focus is on uplifting women, challenging them to love themselves so unapologetically that it becomes the norm.
 It was the driving force behind the creation of the campaign aptly titled Saggy Boobs Matter.